wolfgangB33r/dt-example-agent/README.md

 # An Example Agent

-An example react agent, served as a HTTP service.
+An example AI agent, served as a HTTP service.

 ## Example usage